-Disability support, Finance and administration
+Disability support, reception and administration

-- Chris Crichton
+- Christine Crichton

 Reception and administration

-Faculty Disability Academic AdvisorsEach Faculty appoints a member of academic staff as a Faculty Disability Academic Advisor.
-FDAAs act as a point of contact and information for students with disabilities and for academic staff who need to clarify issues relating to reasonable accommodations for students with disabilities.
+Each College appoints a member of academic staff as a College Disability Academic Advisor (CDAA).
+CDAAs act as a point of contact and information for students with disabilities and for academic staff who need to clarify issues relating to reasonable accommodations for students with disabilities.

-- Health Sciences: School of Medicine: Dr Brian Matthews 8201 3448, Dr Pammi Raghavendra 8201 3426
+- Nursing and Health Sciences: Ms Didy Button 8201 3312, Dr Pammi Raghavendra 8201 3426

 - Science and Engineering: Mr David Hobbs 8201 3167, Dr Paul Gardner-Stephen 8201 3730

-Ms Miranda Morfey: 8201 7908.
+Visit the library information desk, or Ask a Librarian.
 See the Library Services for Students with Disabilities web page for further information.

 Equal Opportunity Contact Officers

 Flinders has a Disability Policy and has developed a Disability Action Plan to ensure appropriate infrastructures are established and maintained within the University.
-The implementation of the policy is overseen by the Disability Committee .
+Implementation of the policy is overseen by the Disability Committee .